Simon Laws QC

 Fraud and Regulatory:

-He has prosecuted significant cases for the Inland Revenue and the Marine Fisheries Agency.
+He has prosecuted significant cases involving tax fraud and a Spanish fishing company for quota fraud on behalf of the Marine Fisheries Agency.

-He has also defended in cases involving substantial allegations of fraud including R v H (defence of man charged with £35 million VAT fraud).
+He has also defended in cases involving substantial allegations of fraud including R v H (defence of man charged with £35 million VAT fraud, one of the London City Bond cases).

 He has appeared in many cases of attempted murder, armed robbery and money laundering.